 Hypothesis seeks to enable annotation on all web content — already including HTML web pages, PDFs and EPUBs, but with plans to expand to images, video and other formats.
 We recommend you consider the accessibility of the materials you make available for annotation, especially if you are asking others to participate.
 For example, HTML web pages are likely to be more accessible than PDFs.
 PDFs can be made more accessible.
 EPUBs may have differing levels of accessibility.
 Before you consider annotation, you can test the accessibility of content.

-Enabling people to annotate privately and with others, both on websites where Hypothesis is embedded and ready to use, and using browser extensions that enable annotation across the web, including activities like:
+Enabling people to annotate privately and with others, both in environments where Hypothesis is embedded and ready to use, and using browser extensions that enable annotation across the web, including activities like:

 - Accessing Hypothesis